Faazil/100-days-of-devops/tasks/week-14/day-96.md

 ## Task Overview

-The Nautilus DevOps team is strategizing the migration of a portion of their infrastructure to the AWS cloud.
-Recognizing the scale of this undertaking, they have opted to approach the migration in incremental steps rather than as a single massive transition.
-To achieve this, they have segmented large tasks into smaller, more manageable units.
+The Nautilus operations team is planning infrastructure migration components to AWS.
+Understanding the project scope, the approach chosen is phased migration instead of one large transition.
+To achieve this, tasks are divided into manageable pieces.

 For this task, create an EC2 instance using Terraform with the following requirements: